rbdannenberg/soundcool/src/readme.md

 - Anytime you make changes in the folder `frontend/project-editor` (the create-react-app)
   - call `npm run build`.
 - If you are making changes in the folder `backend/dashboard` (the server-side-rendering dashboard)
-  - call `npm run webpack` in the `baekend` folder.
+  - call `npm run webpack` in the `backend` folder.
 You don't need to call this every time, since webpack is watching you and automatically recompile when you make changes.
 - Any changes you make in terms of the server (anything outside of both client folders) will be automatically updated by `nodemon`.
 As you can see it's nodemon instead of node running when you starts the server.